-Float Finish must be finished with two coats of Plastershield 100% acrylic paint or an approved latex exterior paint system in accordance with the paint specification
+Float Finish must be finished with one coat of Acratex 501/10 Green Render Sealer followed by two coats of 955 Acrashield Advance acrylic paint paint system in accordance with the paint specification.

 Option 3: Spanish Finish

 Spanish Finish is a polymer-modified, cement based plaster used to achieve an undulating adobe style finish.
 This product can be applied in various thicknesses and using a number of different techniques.
 Before finish coating begins ensure the style of finish that is desired has been correctly communicated and understood by the plasterer.
 A trial sample is highly recommended.